Firm Production and Costs

 Fixed and Variable Costs

 A firm's cost of production consists of fixed and variable costs.
 Fixed costs are costs that do not vary with output quantity.
 A firm cannot produce anything until the capital investment is made to buy or rent space, buy equipment, get any necessary licenses, and to buy insurance, but once it makes this capital investment, then it becomes a sunk cost that can only be recouped if the firm can produce and sell its products.
 This is also true if an existing firm wants to increase its capital investment.
-Hence, most fixed costs are in the form of sunk costs.
-However, some fixed costs, such as rent, are paid periodically, but they are fixed in the sense that there is either a contractual obligation to pay a fixed amount or the amount paid cannot be varied according to production.
+Hence, most fixed costs are sunk costs.
+However, some fixed costs, such as rent, are paid periodically, but they are fixed because there is either a contractual obligation to pay a fixed amount or the amount paid cannot be varied according to production.

-Variable costs are costs directly proportional to the quantity of output, with labor and materials being the most common type of variable input.
+Variable costs are costs directly proportional to the output quantity, with labor and materials being the most common type of variable input.
 Hence, variable costs can be adjusted in real-time to market demand for the product.

 Total Cost, Average Total Cost, Average Fixed Cost, and Average Variable Cost